Introduction & Welcome

 Presidential Fellows Program

-When he created the new Presidential Fellows program in fall 2018, DePaul President Dr. Esteban, sought to move the university closer to its vision as a place where all faculty, staff and students are affirmed, feel included and have equal access to opportunities to achieve their goals.
+The new Presidential Fellows program, launched in fall 2018, seeks to move the university closer to its vision as a place where all faculty, staff and students are affirmed, feel included and have equal access to opportunities to achieve their goals.

 Academic Growth and Innovation Fund